dafuloth/CV/README.md

 Whether it was my work on the University of Reading student newspaper, [The Spark](https://issuu.com/sparkweb/docs) or my [blogging](https://blog.makersacademy.com/tagged/makers-survival-guide) while at Makers, I have always been keen on communicating in writing to share knowledge and ideas with others.

-## Experience
+## Other Experience

 - **IKEA Wembley** (2014 to 2018)
 *Customer Service Co-worker*
 From the checkouts, to the Returns department, and finally the Customer Care office.
 I would always listen (or read) carefully in order to clearly understand what the issue is, and then aim to resolve the issue in the most efficient way possible.

-- **Oracle Corporation UK Ltd.** (2008)
-*QA Engineer - Industrial Placement*
-Recognising that software development is more than just coding, I chose this placement in functional QA to gain insight into this important part of the Software Development Life-Cycle.
-I had to familiarise myself with the specifications and design documents in order to contribute to the test plans.
-I would carry out manual tests and document the outcomes.

 ## Other Interests